 - It is 100 years from now and our society has worked together to solve the climate crisis.
-Imagine Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound, what would this place look like, compared to how it is now.
-Write or draw it out. - Write out the steps it would take to reach this outcome.
+Imagine Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound, what would this place look like?
+Compare this vision to how the area is now.
+Encourage students to either write or draw the present and future versions. - Write out the steps it would take to reach this outcome.
 Consider brainstorming with markers and post-it notes (see this article or this video by Ideo.org for inspiration) and then reorganizing your post-its into steps.
 Arrange your ideas in the order you collectively feel would work out best.

-Write a report, preparing a thoughtful and evidence-based case for why Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound, or a region near you, should be designated a UNESCO Biosphere Reserve. (Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound succeeded in receiving this designation in 2021, so imagine that you were charged with making the case in 2020)
+Write a report, preparing a thoughtful and evidence-based case for why Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound, or a region near you, should be designated a UNESCO Biosphere Reserve.

+Please note: Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound succeeded in receiving this designation in 2021, so imagine that you were charged with making the case in 2020.

 To bolster your case, review the material covered across the previous lessons and research what factors are considered when determining whether a region can qualify for the UNESCO Biosphere designation.
 Visit this link to learn more about the application process.

 Consider relationships with Indigenous communities and decolonization.
-How will your case conserve and protect traditional use and/or cultural heritage of the area chosen for your biosphere region?
+How will your case conserve and protect traditional use and/or cultural heritage of the area chosen for your Biosphere Region?
+Furthermore, be sure to discuss the role biospheres play as global observatories for climate change adaptation and mitigation.